MuMed/illustrator_export/README.md

 ## Photoshop script
-Fixes opacity problem of layers, that stand on 0.5 pixel grind
+Fixes opacity problem of layers, that stand on 0.5 pixel grid